bsc-wdc/compss/builders/specs/pip/pyCOMPSsResources/README.txt

 The installation can be done in various alternative ways:

-* Use PIP to install the official pyCOMPSs version from the pypi live repository: sudo -E python2.7 -m pip install pycompss -v
+* Use PIP to install the official PyCOMPSs version from the pypi live repository: sudo -E python2.7 -m pip install pycompss -v

-* Use PIP to install COMPSs from a compss .tar.gz sudo -E python2.7 -m pip install pycompss-version.tar.gz -v
+* Use PIP to install PyCOMPSs from a pycompss-version.tar.gz file sudo -E python2.7 -m pip install pycompss-version.tar.gz -v

 * Use the setup.py script
 sudo -E python2.7 setup.py install

 *******************************************
 ** Workflows and Distributed Computing **